 The final area of focus in the data analysis is the performance and quality of the completed facility.
 Ultimately, it is the performance of the facility that determines the success of the project.
 This is the final determination of how well the design team worked with the owner and whether the owner will seriously consider using the design team on future projects.
-As such, the data analysis looked at three key indicators for performance; project quality, designer project perspective on success, and owner perspective project on success.
+As such, the data analysis looked at three key indicators for performance; project quality, designer perspective on project success, and owner perspective on project success.